amireh/jsgrep/packages/jsgrok-ql/README.md

     # find Link components with an href value of either an array of strings,
     # or an object:
     <Link href={(:array(:string) | :object)} />

+### Use of exported symbols from modules

+This type matcher is available only for scripts that use either the ES6 Module format or the CommonJS format.

+SYNTAX

+    :exportOf(%file%[, %symbol%])

+When `%export%` is omitted, the `default` export is assumed.

+EXAMPLES

+    # All references to the identifier assigned to the default export of the
+    # "ajax.js" module
+    :exportOf(ajax.js)

+    # Call to the default export of the ajax.js module
+    :exportOf(ajax.js)()

+    # Access to the "x" member of the default export of the ajax.js module
+    :exportOf(ajax.js).x

+    # Call to the "toJSON" member of the default export of the ajax.js module
+    :exportOf(ajax.js).toJSON()

+    # Import of the "x" export of the ajax.js module
+    :exportOf(ajax.js, x)

 ## TYPE EXPRESSIONS